-The Federal Acquisition Certification for Program and Project Managers (FAC-P/PM) is governed by the December 16, 2013 OFPP memo on Revisions to the Federal Acquisition Certification for Program and Project Managers (FAC-P/PM).
+The Federal Acquisition Certification for Program and Project Managers (FAC-P/PM) is governed by the December 16, 2013 Memo on Revisions to the Federal Acquisition Certification for Program and Project Managers (FAC-P/PM) from OFPP.

 This certification program is based upon a competency model of performance outcomes which measures the knowledge, skills and abilities gained by program and project managers through professional training, job experience and continuous learning.